gavincarr/go-slip39/README.md

 ---

 No executables are provided with this library.
-You can write your own tools pretty simply, or I have a sister project called [seedkit](https://github.com/gavincarr/seedkit/) which provides a CLI that makes use of this library.
+You can write your own tools pretty simply, or there is a sister project called [seedkit](https://github.com/gavincarr/seedkit/) which provides a command line toolthat uses this library.

 Usage
 -----